 UNC's Outer Banks Field Site (OBXFS) offers a semester-long program that combines a multidisciplinary approach to the sustainable management of coastal resources with a rich set of experiences set in the ecology and culture of North Carolina's coastline and estuaries.
 Students receive a strong grounding in applied policy and ecology and a unique experience in integrating diverse academic and community perspectives to issues of immediate relevance.
-The support of OBXFS faculty, community leaders, and internship mentors in a small group setting have provided a valuable and memorable complement to on-campus education for a decade of UNC students.
+The support of OBXFS faculty, community leaders, and internship mentors in a coastal, small-group setting have provided a valuable and memorable complement to on-campus education for a decade of UNC students.

 The OBXFS is based on Roanoke Island, North Carolina, which is surrounded by two small sounds, Roanoke and Croatan, to the east and west, and the two largest sounds in North Carolina, the Albemarle and Pamlico, to the North and South.
 Roanoke Island is four miles from the Atlantic Ocean at Nags Head and about ten miles from the Cape Hatteras National Seashore.
 OBXFS students will explore the Outer Banks and other parts of northeastern NC through OBXFS activities, but the majority of classes will be held at the new UNC Coastal Studies Institute that features a new, state of the art campus that overlooks the Roanoke Sound.